Island Treasures on Jekyll Island, Georgia

 6. Indulge in a spa treatment

 Splurge on some self-care during this time of year, whether that be a spa treatment or a weekend wellness retreat.
-Steam in a hammam or sauna in Metro Atlanta, or enjoy a treatment before a trip to the vineyard in the Northeast Georgia Mountains, such as at Paradise Hills Resort & Spa in Blairsville.
+Relax in a salt cave at Serenity in the Mountains in Blue Ridge.
+Steam in a sauna at the Spa at Barnsley Resort, or enjoy a treatment before a trip to the vineyard in the Northeast Georgia mountains, such as at Lucille's Mountain Top Inn & Spa in Sautee Nacoochee or at Paradise Hills Winery Resort & Spa in Blairsville.
 Go on a silent retreat at one of the state's spiritual centers, or practice yoga and meditation.

 Find inspiration with these trip ideas: